hop to it! Easter baskets, hunts & tastings!

 JELLY BEAN TASTING!!

-Last year, during my pre-Easter shopping,
+I remember that during my pre-Easter shopping,

 I discovered two very unique bags of jelly beans -